Reich Plenipotentiary for Total War: Background

 Goebbels continued to pressure Hitler to commit more fully to the total war concept.
-He met with Hitler on 21 June for three hours, having used Hitler's Wehrmacht adjutant, General Schmundt, to lay the groundwork.
+He met with Hitler on 21 June for three hours, having used Hitler's Wehrmacht adjutant, General Rudolf Schmundt, to lay the groundwork.
 Before speaking to Hitler, Goebbels met with Speer, who advised him on the severe problem with the supply of fuel caused by American attacks on fuel plants.
 He also learned that, due to failures of the Luftwaffe to protect German cities from Allied air attacks, Hermann Göring had fallen out of Hitler's favor.
 This was important to Goebbels, as Göring was a potential rival for control of any total war effort.

 In his meeting with Hitler, Goebbels pulled out all the stops, painting the darkest possible picture of the situation, demeaning his possible rivals, such as Göring and Keitel, and making elaborate promises for the benefits of a total war effort, such as a million new soldiers for the Wehrmacht.
 He offered a Germany teetering on the brink of doom that only total war could save it from, and he averred that the people were behind the changes he proposed: they wanted and expected tough measures in a severe crisis.

 Hitler, however, did not think the time was yet ripe for the kinds of measures that Goebbels proposed, and wanted to keep things as they were for the time being.
 Goebbels reported "The Führer does not regard the crisis so serious and compelling that it could persuade him to pull out all the stops."
 But Hitler held out the promise that when he did think such measures were necessary, he would give the necessary powers to Goebbels, and nobody else.